miikara/financial-planning-app/README.md

 # Financial Planning APP
-Financial planning app is a tool for categorizing and tracking your family's expenses and income
+REPOSITORY FOR THIS PROJECT HAS CHANGED TO miikara/financial-tracking Financial planning app is a tool for categorizing and tracking your family's expenses and income

 ## Installation